 1. Corinthians 6:12 I am free to do all things; but not all things are wise.
 I am free to do all things; but I will not let myself come under the power of any.

-will, that is, no one will stop you from making stupid actions, but we should endeavor not to be stupid.
+Free will, that is, no one will stop you from making stupid actions, but we should endeavor not to be stupid.
 We can sin, but do we really want to come under the penalty of sin, which is the case according to the Scriptures if one rejects YHWH's ways and sins on purpose?

-I really do hope you are getting the point , but if perhaps you donít agree: read what Paul clearly said: persons involved in such will not inherit the kingdom of YHWH.
+I really do hope we are getting the point , but if perhaps you donít agree: read what Paul clearly said: persons involved in such will not inherit the kingdom of YHWH.
 So, whatever exestin means, it simply cannot have the meaning "lawful" in this case, for we can clearly see that the things listed are complete violations of the ten commandments, fornication, adultery, etc. which, as we know, were not "done away" by Yahshua but rather magnified and extended.

 So, those things listed by Paul are of course not lawful but very much forbidden, just as Paul also explains in 1Corinthians 8:1.